Onur Avatar

 $$ \sum_{x} \sum_{y} f_{X,Y}(x,y) = 1 $$

-For two continuous random variables $X$ and $Y$, the Joint Probability Density Function describes the density of probability over a two-dimensional region.
+The Joint Probability Density Function describes the density of probability over a two-dimensional region.

 1. Non-negativity: $$ f_{X,Y}(x,y) \geq 0, \quad \forall x, y \in \mathbb{R} $$